 This is a non-supervisory, bargaining unit position.Learn more about this agency

 Provides reference and research services of limited technical complexity.
 Is assigned a subject specialty and is knowledgeable of the basic resources in assigned subject area.
 Develops knowledge of historical and current trends in subject area.
 With supervisor, identifies and completes training opportunities in subject area.
-Gains a knowledge of Division resources in subject area in all formats.
+Gains knowledge of Division resources in subject area in all formats.
 Writes, compiles, or revises research materials.
 Monitors and reports on trends in scholarship and collection use.
-Prepares analytical bibliographies, guides, and studies, including electronic finding aids.
-Establishes collegial relationships with librarians and other specialists within and outside the Library and affiliates with scholarly and professional associations.
-Provides tours and other oral presentations for staff, research groups and visitors to the Division and the Library.
-May represent the Division at conferences and seminars and participate in planning interpretive programs.

 Uses standard methods, techniques, concepts, and principles to perform assignments.
-Participates in developing the reference collections and the general collections as assigned, including materials in ail formats (print, microform and electronic).
+Participates in developing the reference collections and the general collections as assigned, including materials in all formats (print, microform and electronic).
 Selects and recommends appropriate titles and drafts requests for major purchases.
 Recommends replacement or claiming of missing materials, identifies the need for additional copies of titles in heavy demand and monitors approval plans as required.
-Surveys the Library's holdings to familiarize him/herself with the Library's collections.
-Solicits information on collection needs, evaluates the collection and recommends actions to alleviate deficiencies.
-Becomes knowledgeable of Division and Library acquisition and collection development procedures, policies and responsibilities.
-Exercises care to ensure that collection material is properly handled and kept secure to avoid loss or damage.
+Surveys the Library's holdings to familiarize him/her with the Library's collections.

 Activates and controls standardized computer system and peripheral equipment operations.
-Provides guidance and access to information resources, both inside the library and beyond the library, through databases, telecommunication networks, and cooperative arrangements.
+Provides guidance and access to information resources, both inside and outside the Library, through databases, telecommunication networks, and cooperative arrangements.
 Troubleshoots and resolves problems encountered during searches.
 Trains and assists the public in the use of the OPAC, electronic databases, and reference resources.

 This job originated on www.usajobs.gov.
 For the full announcement and to apply, visit www.usajobs.gov/GetJob/ViewDetails/542141000.
 Only resumes submitted according to the instructions on the job announcement listed at www.usajobs.gov will be considered.